Mad Cave Studios announces variant covers & the synopsis for issue #1 of their regular Phantom series

 When a violent gang of smugglers stubbles on an idyllic Bandar village, the peace that the Phantom has brought to the African nation of Bangalla will suddenly shatter.
 It will take all of the Phantom’s many skills — and allies — to restore it.
 The most exciting series of the year starts here!

-To help make a big splash with this new series, Mad Cave Studios has released SIX covers including three of the artists who have either drawn Phantom covers for Australian publisher Frew and Swedish publisher Egmont.
-I believe this will help excite some of the international readers outside the USA market.
+To help make a big splash with this new series, Mad Cave Studios has released various variant covers including two of the artists who have drawn Phantom covers for Australian publisher Frew.
+The art style is different and varied among the seven different artists which will be great to try and draw in multiple phans who all have different tastes.

 Cover A drawn by Freddie Williams II